 - Organizational residencies, for non-profits who have helped to define the character and scope of the organization

 - Visiting international artist residencies, for national and international visiting artists and curators who live at 18th Street for 1-3 months.

-18th Street Arts Center’s visiting artist residency program has hosted more than 500 artists from dozens of countries around the world since it first began in 1992.
-Their presence at the Center has enlivened the multicultural dialogue of Los Angeles.
-Over the past 29 years, more than 8,000 diverse visual and performing artists have participated in programs at 18th Street Arts Center ranging from group and individual exhibitions to special events and presentations.
+18th Street Arts Center’s Artist Residency Program has hosted more than 600 artists from dozens of countries around the world since it first began in 1992, and currently includes nearly 60 local artists at its two campuses.
+The program also includes artist professional development, intergenerational mentorship, networking, and support for self-organized artist projects emergent from this dynamic community.
+Over the past 31 years, more than 8,000 diverse visual and performing artists have participated in programs at 18th Street Arts Center ranging from group and individual exhibitions to special events and presentations.